UNINETTSigma2/documentation/training/material/2022-spring/q_and_a-day0.md

                - they look like italics confusingly but on the rendered page they are vertical lines

 35. For clarity perhaps better to not use italics on the pipe character-just a note (ok thanks my inexperience ;)
-    - If you look on the rendered page it is not actually italized, that is simply HackMD trying to intelligently show that the pipe is within the `
+    - If you look on the rendered page it is not actually italized, that is simply HackMD trying to intelligently show that the pipe is within the backticks
     - it confused me too so thanks for double checking and asking

-### Scripting
+## Scripting

 [Teaching material](https://training.pages.sigma2.no/tutorials/unix-for-hpc/episodes/scripting.html)